-Crispy, tasty chicken pieces stir-fried with generous amount of dried chillies and Sichuan pepper, Mala chicken is a classic delicacy not to miss.
+Crispy, tasty chicken pieces stir-fried with a generous amount of dried chillies and Sichuan pepper, Mala chicken is a classic delicacy not to be missed.

 Many people think mala chicken is a fun dish to eat.
 In restaurant versions, small pieces of chicken are usually buried in large amounts of dried chillies.
 So sometimes you really need to make an effort to find the chicken.
 It’s like a treasure hunt!
 My homemade version has more balanced proportions.
 However, please feel free to increase the volume of chillies if you enjoy the hunt!

 A tasty plate of mala chicken shouldn’t be just hot.
 It needs to be aromatic too.
 The marinating process allows the chicken pieces to absorb all the flavours from the seasoning.

 - You will need ginger, spring onion, light soy sauce, Shaoxing rice wine, white pepper and salt.

 - 20 minutes is the minimum time for marinating.